These rules are posted for the convenience of every player. Each player should become familiar with these rules prior to the start of the tournament.

 1. Teams are slotted in their respective divisions from first through last place based on total points.

-2. In the event of a tie in the standings, slottings among the teams will be determined as follows:
+2. In the event of a tie in the standings (for divisional and wildcard standings), slottings among the teams will be determined in the sequence below:

-- TOTAL GOALS AGAINST*: the teams will be slotted according to the fewest Total Goals Against during the divisional round.
-If two or more teams have the same number of Goals Against, the slottings will be determined using step 2c.
+- TOTAL GOALS AGAINST: the teams will be slotted according to the fewest Total Goals Against during the divisional round.
+If the teams have the same number of Goals Against, the slottings will be determined using step 2d.

 - TOTAL PENALTIES IN MINUTES: the teams will be slotted according to the fewest Total Number of Penalties in Minutes incurred during the divisional round.
-If two or more teams have the same number of penalty minutes, all tied teams go to step 2d.
+If the teams have the same number of penalty minutes, all tied teams go to step 2e.